fmacia/docker-backups/README.md

   - "drush" (for Drush)
   - "sqlite" (for SQLite)
 - **com.defcomsoftware.backup.[type].destination:** The path on the host where the backups of this container will be placed (relative to the BACKUPS_ROUTE parameter)
 - **com.defcomsoftware.backup.[type].name:** Optional.
-Name of the backup (date will be appended to this).
+Name of the backup. "%DATE%" (without quotes) will be replaced with the date.
 Default value is the name of the container

 ### Files module labels